jrmellpaz/Perx/README.md

 ### 🛒 For Consumers

-* Browse coupons from verified partner merchants
+* Browse coupons from partner merchants
 * Purchase and redeem digital coupons
 * Earn loyalty points by: